AstrobioMike/AstrobioMike.github.io/research/index.md

 * Ph.D.
 Biology ([University of Southern California](https://www.usc.edu/){:target="_blank"}, CA, USA, 2018)

 **Research summary**
-I'm a research scientist with [Blue Marble Space Institute of Science](https://www.bmsis.org/){:target="_blank"} and [NASA GeneLab](https://genelab.nasa.gov/){:target="_blank"} bioinformatician located at NASA's Ames Research Center in northern California, USA.
+I'm a bioinformatician with [NASA GeneLab](https://genelab.nasa.gov/){:target="_blank"} and a research scientist with [Blue Marble Space Institute of Science](https://www.bmsis.org/){:target="_blank"} located at NASA's Ames Research Center in northern California, USA.
 I focus primarily on microbial ecology and evolution in all kinds of different systems ranging from the bottoms of our oceans up to the International Space Station 👽

 *Publication groupings*:
 * [Space Biology](#space-biology)